erenirmak/FlaskDocker/README.md

 The queried table as CSV file is saved to /ReportLog folder when you click 'Download File' link.
 Otherwise, it is not generated automatically.

 I know that the UI is pretty raw.
-This is my first experiment with Flask and still learning. :)
+This is my first experiment with Flask and still learning. :) I hope you forgive my minimalist UI ^^

+**Additional Notes:**

+You may need to configure timezone of the container:

+To get container id:
+> docker ps

+To get inside the container:
+> docker exec -u 0 -it <CONTAINER_ID> bash

+Change the timezone (I used Europe/Istanbul for my case):
+> ln -sf /usr/share/zoneinfo/Europe/Istanbul /etc/localtime

+Check the time:
+> date